Arizona Car Seat Law

 Arizona Revised Statutes Section 28-907 requires drivers to properly restrain all children under five years old using child restraint systems.
 It is against the law to operate a motor vehicle with unrestrained children under age five.
 Passengers who are five to eight years old and under four feet nine inches tall must also use child restraint systems.

-Like most states, Arizona does not require different restraint seats based only on a child’s age, but also on the child’s height and weight.
-Parents and guardians should read the owner’s manuals for car seats to understand the maximum limits for each type of seat.
-This information is also printed on most car seats.
+Like most states, Arizona law does not require different restraint seats based only on a child’s age, but also on the child’s height and weight.
+Parents and guardians should read the owner’s manuals for car safety seats to understand the maximum limits for each type of seat.
+This information is also printed on most child safety seats.
 Using the correct seat is critical to keep children safe in car accidents.

 - Rear-facing car seat.
 Newborns will use rear-facing car seats until age two, or until they meet the maximum height or weight limit of the seat.
 Crash tests have shown rear-facing seats keep infants the safest in accidents.